tsuru/tsuru/docs/experimental/installer.rst

 configuration files, your CA file etc.

-After provisioning the hosts, the installer will install and start every tsuru component as a docker container on those hosts.
+After provisioning the hosts, the installer will install and start every tsuru component as a swarm service on the hosts.

 Docker Machine drivers
 ----------------------